Joss paper: Use

 Spirit money is most commonly burned, but may also be offered by being held into the wind or placed into the deceased's coffin at funeral ceremonies.

 Depending on the type and status of the deity being worshiped, paper with metal foil or with ink seals of various sizes may be burned.
 Different regions of the world have different preferences for the type of Joss paper that is used.
 For instance, Hell Bank Notes are commonly found in regions where Cantonese populations dominate but are rarely seen or used in places such as Taiwan or Macau, which use "gold paper".
 The Joss paper is folded in half, or bought pre-folded into the shape of gold ingots before being burned in an earthenware pot or a specially built chimney.
 Joss paper burning is usually the last performed act in Chinese deity or ancestor worship ceremonies.
 The papers may also be folded and stacked into elaborate pagodas or lotuses.

 In Taoist rituals, the practice of offering joss paper to deities or ancestors is an essential part of the worship.
 Some Chinese Buddhist temples, such as Singapore Buddhist Lodge in Singapore and all Fo Guang Shan affiliated temples in Taiwan have discouraged offering of joss papers during ancestral worship in their ancestral tablet hall out of concern for the environmental pollution.

+Western countries

+Shops selling joss paper goods have been established in Western countries – such as the USA or the United Kingdom – by Chinese immigrants.
+For example, Mulberry Street in New York, also known as Chinatown, has papier-mâché retailers which are similar to those in Hong Kong.
+They serve the Chinese who are living there, in order to celebrate Chinese festivals.

 Health impact

-Metal contents analysis of ash samples shows that joss paper burning emits a lot of toxic components causing health risks.
-Studies showed that there is a significant amount of heavy metals in the dust fume and bottom ash in order Al < Fe < Mn < Cu < Pb < Zn < Cd.
-Another study found that burning gold and silver joss papers during festivals can contribute to Parkinson's disease among the elderly and slow child development.
-Burning of joss paper may also contributes to a condition called metal fume fever.
-Certain provinces in China have banned the burning of ghost paper out of concern for the air pollution it causes.
+Metal contents analysis of ash samples shows that joss paper burning emits copious amounts of toxic components causing health risks.
+There is a significant amount of heavy metals in the dust fume and bottom ash, e.g., aluminium, iron, manganese, copper, lead, zinc and cadmium.
+Another study found that burning gold and silver joss papers during festivals may contribute to Parkinson's disease among the elderly and slow child development.